 hg clone https://hg.mozilla.org/projects/nspr hg clone https://hg.mozilla.org/projects/nss

-The build system for NSS uses a variety of environment variables to control the build.
-Below is a list of the variables, along with possible values they may be set to.
-For example, on Windows, you may wish to set OS_TARGET=WIN95.
+The make-based build system for NSS uses a variety of variables to control the build.
+Below are some of the variables, along with possible values they may be set to.

 - Build a debug (non-optimized) version of NSS.
 This is the default.